growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 #### Before creating Slack app

-Start up the GROWI main server to respond to the Event Subscription described below.
+Start your GROWI main server to respond to the Event Subscriptions described below.
 #### Create a Slack app

 1. Go to the [App Page](https://api.slack.com/apps) of the Slack API and click **Create New App** button.